JigarRajput/Book-E-Sell/README.md

 ### following endpoint is working and useable simply by browser

+### /getbooks
-### /getbooks #### gives all the books available in the database
+#### gives all the books available in the database
-there are other endpoints too but they are post end point so...
+there are other endpoints too but they are POST end point so...

 ### And by the way it is my first live project (deployed one 😅) of my life !!